 Applicants for DOL-VETS Stand Down grants may request up to $10,000 in an application that follows certain guidelines.
 From time to time, DOL-VETS may change the process for Stand Down grant applications.
 Organizers should go directly to the DOL-VETS Stand Down page for the latest information about applying for a Stand Down grant.

 Every year the NVTAC hosts one or more webinars on aspects of organizing and funding Stand Down Events.
-Keep an eye out for Stand Down webinars on this website’s Events page.

 The money provided by DOL-VETS is typically a large portion of a Stand Down budget, but engaging local partners for direct financing, support, and donations is critical to funding a successful event.

 Stand Down organizers may secure funding in many ways.
 In some instances, commercial sponsors contribute; in other communities, foundations assist through grants.
 Many Veteran Service Organizations (VSOs), faith-based organizations, nonprofits, private entities, philanthropic organizations, and individuals will donate money, time, services, and giveaway products to Stand Down operations.
 Soliciting new organizations, and engaging prior donors, should be part of an overall financing strategy.

 Some Stand Down sponsors partner with the American Legion or other VSOs to host a fund raising event, such as North Bay Stand Down fundraising dinner in Dixon, CA. That funding is then used to enhance employment and training opportunities, or promote “self-sustainment” for homeless veterans.